Noosa Kitesurfing Wind & Weather

 Weather Forecasts & Updates

 Wind and weather reports for the Sunshine Coast area.
 Below you'll find a couple of forecasts and tools below that we've found to be fairly accurate for our local conditions.
 As with any weather forecast they're only a guideline and can often need a little interpreting in conjunction with some local knowledge.
-You're always welcome to call the shop on 07 5455 6677 for a more up to date interpretation of our local conditions.
+You're always welcome to call our office on 07 5455 6677 for a more up to date interpretation of our local conditions.

 Noosa Kitesurfing Conditions